What Is the Structure of the Bee Antenna?

 This aids the bee in determining both the type of bloom and the direction in which it will find food.

-As a result of their particular sense of “smell,” bees are able to find food and avoid other hives.
+As a result of their particular sense of “smell,” bees can find food and avoid other hives.

-Bee antennae serve as personal GPS devices for the insects.
-The bee is able to find its way to its goal by using each of its antennas on its own.
+Bee antennae serve as personal GPS devices for insects.
+The bee can find its way to its goal by using each of its antennas on its own.
 Bees can pinpoint their location by following the strongest signal and continually altering their flight path.

 • Pheromone Communication